Paramedic Program

 Why Become a Paramedic

-• Good earning potential: EMT and paramedic positions offer a median annual salary of $49,000 along with a job growth outlook of 11% between 2020-2030.
+• Earning potential: EMT and paramedic positions offer a median annual salary of $49,000 along with a job growth outlook of 11% between 2020-2030.

 • High Industry placement rate: paramedics are in very high demand